fbegyn/cadvisor-package/README.md

-# Prometheus package
+# Cadvisor package

-This repo is designed to package prometehus based upon the Github releases.
+This repo is designed to package cadvisor based upon the Github releases.
 The package can be built with the following command:

 ```
-./package.sh <alertmanager version> <arch>
+./package.sh <cadvisor version> <arch>
 ```

-This command will build a `alertmanager.deb`.
+This command will build a `cadvisor.deb`.

 ## TODO